AFCAT 02/2026 Notification Released: Eligibility, Dates & Vacancy Details *[Application deadline extended to 21 June 2026]*

 Stage 2: Air Force Selection Board (AFSB)

-This is the most critical and challenging stage.
+This is an important and challenging stage.
 Conducted over 5 days at AFSB centers (typically Dehradun, Mysore, or Varanasi), this evaluates your:

 Day 1 - Screening Test: